DC801/BM-Badge/SD_Card/MAGE/README.md

 If we continued with this pattern, we might have used `22` for if the player got partway through the quest and needed a hint about the second half, etc.

 Incorporating hint variations will likely require more frequent hint logic checks.
 For instance, if the current hint is `21` (continuing from the above example) we wouldn't want speaking to Bert to set it to `20`, which is a more basic hint.
 To prevent this, we might check the relevant backstory [flag](#save-flags-booleans) or the current hintiger to decide whether to set it to `20`.
-This is fairly easy to do in the case of BMG2020 because the tens (and hundreds) digit determine the hint questline, so we can divide the current hintiger by 10 (after copying it into another [variable](#variables-integers!)) to procedurally detect which questline we're on.
+This is fairly easy to do in the case of BMG2020 because the tens (and hundreds) digit determine the hint questline, so we can divide the current hintiger by 10 (after copying it into another [variable](#variables-integers!)) to procedurally detect which questline the hint was for.

 #### Hintiger Abstraction